visual-framework/vf-core/components/vf-breadcrumbs/README.md

 ## About

 The `vf-breadcrumb` component is a navigational item that can identify to the site visitor their location on the website.
-They are a visual representation of the site's heirachy.
+They are a visual representation of the site's hierarchy.

 ## Usage